CSS Gradient double position syntax

 And better yet, you don't have to repeat the start position for each color stop.
 Setting it

-to 0 also works because the browser will autocorrect it to the largest previously defined
+also works because the browser will autocorrect it to the largest previously defined

 position: